RootGPT-YouTube/ZRAM-4Gb-on-Sony-Xperia-10-III-with-SailfishOS/README.md

 Done.
 Your smartphone now has more ZRAM available — and uses it more efficiently.

-BETA: ONLY FOR SAILFISHOS WITH AT LEAST 4GB OF RAM:
+### THE EASY WAY: AUTO‑INSTALLATION OF A 4 GB ZRAM MODULE, ONLY FOR SAILFISHOS DEVICES WITH AT LEAST THE SAME AMOUNT OF RAM.
 Take root access:
 ```bash
 devel-su